 Many highly-distinguished soldiers -- including doctors and paramedics -- were kicked out for adultery.
 For most GI's, their off-duty social lives do not adversely affect their performance -- or their unit's readiness level.
 Unbelievably -- for many years -- a toll-free number was set up within the military to report any soldiers who were having extramarital affairs.

 Col. David Hackworth, a war hero, frequently criticized the "Perfumed Prince" mentality of the top brass.
 "A soldier is meant to serve and fight," he said, and not to be a "perfect priest."
 Many highly-rated soldiers, he complained, were given "bad paper" because they missed a credit card payment, got caught speeding on base, or made other minor mistakes.

 On a positive note, recently there have been limited reforms to the Military Justice System.

-In 2019, UCMJ reforms reduced some career dangers for legally-separated soldiers.
+In 2019, UCMJ reforms reduced career dangers for legally-separated but "adulterous" soldiers.

-In 2011, UCMJ reforms reduced the threat of discharge for gay soldiers.
+In 2011, UCMJ reforms reduced career dangers for gay soldiers.

 From World War II to 2011, more than 100,000 gay soldiers were kicked out -- often with a career-hindering "other than honorable" discharge.
 New laws are enabling many to upgrade their discharges, in the wake of President Obama's repeal of "Don't Ask, Don't Tell" in 2011.

-Many famous Americans, as impoverished youths, were harshly punished by the military:
+As impoverished youths, many (later-famous) GI's were harshly punished by the military: